Lithium and the New Green Extractionism

 Expansion at Albemarle’s Silver Peak operation may be on hold in the short term.
 In mid-February 2024, Albemarle CEO Ken Masters announced lithium prices are “unsustainable” due to less-than-desirable fourth-quarter results from slowing demand and oversupply.
 He continued, “The economics for new greenfield projects, particularly in the West, are not supported.”
 Poorly financed, purely speculative or controversial projects may stall or be scrapped altogether.
 More environmentally friendly but nascent technologies like DLE may suffer, but they have an economic advantage over hardrock lithium mining.
 Dr. Michael McKibben, a geochemist and economic geologist at U.C.
 Riverside, who came out of retirement to work with a team to assess the Salton Sea’s lithium resource potential, stated in a 2023 Berkeley Lab presentation that when DLE is achieved at scale with geothermal, continental, and oil field brines, hardrock lithium mining may no longer be economical within ten years.[58]
 Indeed, ExxonMobil, Standard Lithium, and others are constructing drilling and production facilities in the oil-rich southern Arkansas Smackover Formation, often with existing bromine-processing infrastructure, to produce lithium from the highest concentrated lithium brine found in North America.[59]
 Plus, the future of clean energy includes other battery technologies, including sodium-ion and solid-state, along with advances in hydrogen fuel cells.

 Like all past extraction booms, there will be winners and losers in this white-gold frenzy.
-In 2022, LCE began trading at $84,000 U.S., falling to just under $19,000 a metric ton in late November of that same year.
+Spot lithium prices drastically rose during 2022.
+According to the USGS, lithium carbonate traded at $76,000 U.S. in China in January 2023, dropping precipitously to $23,000 a metric ton in November of that same year.[60]
 The price continued to soften in 2024, with LCE trading at just over $15,000 U.S. in early March.
 The industry stresses that continued demand for lithium in the long term will remain, and this is indeed likely.
-Environmentalists, conservationists, ranchers, and water managers who worry about the overall interconnected health of the land and the water underneath it understand that irreversible, permanent damage will ensue if these landscapes and resources are not managed in a long-term, balanced manner.[60]
+Environmentalists, conservationists, ranchers, and water managers who worry about the overall interconnected health of the land and the water underneath it understand that irreversible, permanent damage will ensue if these landscapes and resources are not managed in a long-term, balanced manner.[61]
 These arid places are some of the last intact, unindustrialized landscapes and wildlife corridors of the West, where people, animals, plants, insects, birds, rocks, mountains, and life-giving springs continue to thrive.
 These are places that somehow have escaped being bent to our insatiable consumptive will and demands.
 I don’t want to see Tiehm’s buckwheat—which took an eternity to evolve, sacrificed for a mine that operates for a mere twenty-six years.

 Throughout this dispatch and in past Mojave Project field dispatches, we have referenced public lands, federal lands, and the public domain.
 Reviewing these terms through a decolonization lens, one must consider that the creation, plotting, and distribution of real estate in the United States and elsewhere is a “history rooted in Indigenous dispossession” enabled by the early colonists’ doctrine of discovery, which allowed Europeans to claim and possess undiscovered lands as their God-given right—one that this author and many others dispute, including the United Nations, which adopted the Declaration on the Rights of Indigenous Peoples in 2007.
 Although the United States and four other countries voted against the resolution, all have reversed their position and now support the declaration.